camunda/camunda-bpm-platform/clients/java/README.md

 * External Task
 * Error message: a short description of the failure (limited to 666 characters)
 * Error details: a detailed error message (unlimited size)
-* Retries: amount of fetch and lock actions; each successful performed fetch and lock action decrements the counter; If zero, an incident is created
+* Retries: amount of fetch and lock actions, which can be performed aftre the failure is reported; each successfully performed fetch and lock action decrements the counter; if zero, an incident is created
-* Retry timeout: the time period in milliseconds between two fetch and lock actions
+* Retry timeout: a timeout in milliseconds before the external task becomes available again for fetching.
+Must be >= 0.

 A failure can only be reported, if the External Task is currently locked by the client.
 Otherwise a `NotAcquiredException` is thrown.